-Tumor Promotion in BRAF Wild-type NSCLC.
+Tumor Promotion in BRAF Wild-type Tumors.
 In vitro experiments have demonstrated paradoxical activation of mitogen-activated protein kinase (MAPK) signaling and increased cell proliferation in BRAF wild-type cells that are exposed to BRAF inhibitors.
-Confirm evidence of BRAF V600E mutation status prior to initiation of therapy.
+Confirm evidence of BRAF V600E or V600K mutation status prior to initiation of therapy.

 Hemorrhage.
 Hemorrhages, including major hemorrhages defined as symptomatic bleeding in a critical area or organ, can occur.
 In the COMBI-d study, the incidence of hemorrhagic events in patients treated with the combination was 19% compared with 15% of patients receiving single-agent TAFINLAR.
 Gastrointestinal hemorrhage occurred in 6% of patients treated with the combination compared with 3% of patients receiving single-agent TAFINLAR.
 In the NSCLC study, fatal hemorrhagic events occurred in 2.2% of patients receiving TAFINLAR with MEKINIST.